keyz/codestamp/README.md

    */
   dependencyGlobList: Array<string>;
   /**
+   * Whether the file should be rewritten in-place.
+Without this flag,
+   * `codestamp` will run in verification mode -- it won't write to
+   * disk.
+   */
+  shouldWrite: boolean;
+  /**
    * Use it to specify where the stamp should be placed **initially**.
    * See {@link TStampPlacer}.
    */